Parrot Island: The Lesser Known Paradise In Andaman

 Photo: Nicola Fittipaldi / Unspalsh.com / Image For Representation Only

-Counted among some of the only places in the world with limestone caves, the limestone caves are not directly accessible by land.
+Being among some of the only places in the world with limestone caves, these caves becomes one of the most unique attractions for all tourists.
+These limestone caves are not directly accessible by land.
 The journey to the caves is an adventure in itself.
 Tourists typically take a ferry from Port Blair to Baratang Island, followed by a boat ride through mangrove forests.
 A short trek through the jungle leads to the entrance of the caves.

 3. Sitapur Beach